South Sierra Wilderness

 The South Sierra Wilderness is a federally designated wilderness area in the Southern Sierra Nevada, in eastern California.
 It is located 65 mi northeast of Bakersfield, and is southwest of Owens Lake and Olancha.

 Geography

 Created with the passage of the California Wilderness Act of 1984 by the U.S. Congress, the South Sierra Wilderness is 62700 acre in size.
 It is managed by the U.S. Forest Service, and within Sequoia National Forest and Inyo National Forest.

 The South Sierra Wilderness is the southernmost Forest Service-managed section of a continuous chain of wilderness areas protecting the Sierra Nevada crest from Walker Pass to Lake Tahoe.

 Elevations range from about 6100 ft near Kennedy Meadows, up to 12132 ft at Olancha Peak.
 The Wild and Scenic South Fork of the Kern River bisects the wilderness on the east side, in a north–south direction.

 Ecology

 Wildlife includes the large Monache mule deer herd, the sensitive Sierra Nevada red fox, pine martens, mountain lions, and American black bears.
+The South Fork of the Kern River serves as the primary native habitat for the California Golden Trout (Oncorhynchus mykiss aguabonita), the state fish of California.